phasehumans/web-dev/03_JavaScript/_javascript.md

 - mechanism where variable and function declarations are moved to the top of their containing scope during the compilation phase, before the code is executed.
 However, only the declarations are hoisted—not the initializations.

 - var  -> undefined
-- let and const  -> referror
+- let and const  -> referror (hoist but Temporal dead zone)
 - Block Scope (let and const): Variables declared with let and const are limited to the block where they are defined.
 Example: Inside a loop or conditional block.
 - Function Scope (var): Variables declared with var are limited to the nearest function.
 If declared outside any function, they become global variables.
 - avoid var, unless legacy code